bluthej/qmk-sworne/README.md

 - The command `qmk flash` should be run from the root of the `qmk_firmware` repo
 - Run `qmk doctor` if something is not working correctly.
 This usually fixes things.
 - If the microcontroller is not resetting, use `lsusb -t` (from the `usbutils` package) to check if the USB device is there and if the drivers are found.
+- If after flashing the controller the RGB light does not behave as expected, reset the EEPROM using the associated keycode (both modifiers + bottom left key of the left half)